 in part 1 of this article, you engaged the ‘elevator exercise,’ where you imagined 8 hours in an elevator with someone in your life you love spending time with, and someone in your world who feels challenging. hopefully, you then calendared a gentle way to either ‘prune’ or ‘nourish’ the relationships you chose, so you can experience the impact of these relationships in your life. beautifully done!

-every relationship in your life is sacred, unique, and special – even the ones that feel complex or painful.
+every relationship in your life is sacred, unique, and special – personal and professional – even the ones that feel complex or painful.

-one notion to consider is that your spirit may have chosen key relationships to help you heal and grow as you explore evolutionary lessons in ‘earth school’ – especially if you chose a personality that identifies as a sensitive who loves looking under mystical rocks for larger meanings (with all the burdens and gifts that entails). you might also have volunteered to help someone else in their healing and growing.
+one idea to consider is that your spirit may have chosen key relationships to help you heal and grow as you explore evolutionary lessons in ‘earth school’ – especially if you chose a personality that loves looking under mystical rocks for larger meanings (with all the burdens and gifts that entails). you might also have volunteered in the spirit realms before incarnating to help someone else in their own healing and growing.

 that’s not to say that every relationship needs to be put under a microscope and examined as a teaching experience – relationships that simply feel great and are a source of deep joy are some of the best gifts of living a magical life.

-when there is struggle, frustration, or hurt, it’s possible to bring gentle curiosity to why that relationship as teacher arrived for you in the first place.
+when there is struggle, frustration, or hurt, it’s possible to bring gentle curiosity to why that relationship as teacher arrived for you in the first place, whether with a friend or family member, or student or client.

 finding a relationship to be curious about